insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 ### Changes in Item Card Page

 a) We have added our Extension page `Web Product Details Page` (33064469) as a part type with name `WebProductDetails`.
 Click on Property button and Web Product Details window appears.
-   Page Web Product Details Page SubPageLink field is `ItemNo.` and base page SubPageLink field is `No.`
+   Web Product Details Page lists SubPageLink field as `ItemNo.` and base page SubPageLink field as `No.`

 ![manualchange-itemcard](/staticfiles/connectors/media/application-connector/navextension/manualchange-itemcard.png)